pascal-fb-martin/houserelays/gallery/README.md

 ![HouseRelays Event Page](https://raw.githubusercontent.com/pascal-fb-martin/houserelays/master/gallery/event-page.png)

 The configuration page is used to list the relays and identify their pin connection.
+The GPIO column represent the Linux GPIO number, the CONNECTION column represents the ID of the connection pin on the relay board and is provided here for documentation.
+The GEAR column is used by other services to filter which controls they will displays on their UI: typically "light" for the HouseLights service.
+The name must be globally unique, i.e. it must be unique among all control service instances (including HouseKasa, HouseWiz, etc.).

 ![HouseRelays Config Page](https://raw.githubusercontent.com/pascal-fb-martin/houserelays/master/gallery/config-page.png)